jitaoPan/CEMS-MLGA/README.md

 ```
 python train.py --cfg_file --cfg_file cfgs/once_models/CA-SSD_cams.yaml
 ```

-The voxel-based code is currently being integrated into the unified project, as it was adapted from the SAFDNet open-source implementation.
-Please stay tuned for updates.
+[//]: # (The voxel-based code is currently being integrated into the unified project, as it was adapted from the SAFDNet open-source implementation.
+Please stay tuned for updates.)